rszeto/click-here-cnn/README.md

 	python evaluateAcc.py <exp_num> <iter_num> --cache_preds

 `iter_num` refers to the iteration number of the desired snapshot. `--cache_preds` is an optional flag that tells the script to save the angle scores to disk.
 This is useful for visualization (see ["Generate visualizations"](#generate-visualizations)).

+## Acknowledgements

+I would like to thank Hao Su and Charles R. Qi for providing their Render for CNN code.